 note - you can enlarge any part of a picture by left-clicking in and then out again.

-|Waverly Station||heading west on Queen St. to New Town||Royal Society of Edinburgh|
+|Waverly Station||heading west on Queen St. to New Town||Royal Society of Edinburgh||statue & castle|

-|possibly Dean Bridge again||on the way to 'the Botanics'|
+|Dean Bridge from below||on the way to 'the Botanics'|

 ROYAL BOTANIC GARDEN

-|this rough map shows where the RBG is|
+|this rough map shows where the RBG is (top-center)|

-|on a Docent- guided tour||our tour guide||the hedge|
+|on the Docent- guided tour||our tour guide||the hedge|

 |one of the top 5 gardens in Europe, she said||old building|

 |talking about the trees||outdated tropical habitat buildings..||creative exit gates|

-So three of us bailed from the tour group, bidding goodbye & thanks.
+I wish we'd been able to see the entire garden, but buses back to center city only run along the east side of the RBG, so three of us had to bail from the group, bidding goodbye & thanks.
 We hopped on a city bus and arrived 15 minutes later at Princes Street, where we had different missions.